 - Letter of Support from Lead Mentor (advisor): A signed Letter of Support must be submitted by the Lead Mentor, on institutional letterhead, describing their role in the research project, detailing their commitment to the applicant’s training, and their experience mentoring other students, residents, or junior faculty level researchers.

 - Letter of Support of nominee’s choosing; however, a DO or PhD recommendation is strongly encouraged.

-- Additional supporting documentation such as a letters of support/collaboration and cited publications
+- Additional supporting documentation such as letters of support/collaboration and cited publications

 Note: Medical students will be asked to verify academic status by providing a letter of good standing.

-The recipient will be recognized at AOF’s annual Honors Gala, the osteopathic profession’s largest and most prestigious event on October 16, 2020, in Austin, TX; a travel stipend up to $1,000 will be provided to help defray costs.
+The recipient will be recognized at the 2021 AOF’s Honors event.
 In addition, the winner will be recognized in various AOF publications, on the website, and through social media outlets.